Taking a leave of absence can seem overwhelming but it's a good choice

 status as Active the following business day.

-discuss with your HR and caregiver.
+– discuss with your caregiver and consult HR if necessary.

 Under the law, employers and supervisors/managers need to reasonably accommodate